 Do with only Joins, Do not use NOT IN,<>, NOT EXISTS operators

 Select CT.CID, CT.
 C Name, CA. Cid CA. called from customer CT

-Left Join call CA ON CT.CID = CA. CID
+Left Join calls CA-ON CT.CID = CA. CID

 - Perm Space – max amount of space available for objects

-- Spool Space – max amount of work space available for requests (like tempdb)
+- Spool Space – the max amount of workspace available for requests (like tempdb)

-Database is empty until objects created in it
+The database is empty until objects created in it.

 - User is a database with an assigned password